 What is the Cabin Program?

 Currently, there are nearly 14,000 cabins in the program.
-Cabin lots are generally located in groups designated as 'cabin tracts' by the Forest Service.
-A total of 800 cabin tracts can be found in over 110 National Forests in 24 States, plus Puerto Rico.
+Cabin lots are typically grouped into cabin tracts by the Forest Service.
+Over 800 cabin tracts are located within 114 National Forests in 24 States, plus Puerto Rico.